NER Class R

-The NER Class R (later, LNER Class D20) was a class of 4-4-0 steam locomotive, designed by Wilson Worsdell for the North Eastern Railway.
-They passed to the London and North Eastern Railway (LNER) in 1923.
-In 1936, some were rebuilt with long-travel piston valves and classified D20/2.
-The unrebuilt locomotives were re-classified D20/1.
+The NER Class R (later LNER Class D20) was a class of 4-4-0 steam locomotive designed by Wilson Worsdell for the North Eastern Railway (NER).
+Sixty locomotives were built at Gateshead works between 1899 and 1907.
+They proved highly successful on express passenger services and were noted for their exceptional reliability.
+The class passed to the London and North Eastern Railway (LNER) at the 1923 Grouping, being classified D20, and subsequently to British Railways in 1948.
+The last was withdrawn in 1957 and none were preserved.